dangarfield/beds-hackathon-2017/scenarios.md

 __Level 3__

 - Design & build an index.html page for your site.
 Include suitable navigation to enable the customer to find & display every cruise within the site.
 Like all the other pages - this needs to be programatically built.

+__Resources__

+Data files (CSV) & starter HTML/CSS templates will be available as part of the resources bundle for this scenario.

 [Top](#top)